coingaming/comparable/README.md

 # Comparable

 Elixir protocol which describes how two Elixir terms can be compared.
 There are cases when we want to compare two terms of some data type not just by term value according standard Erlang/Elixir [ordering rules](https://hexdocs.pm/elixir/operators.html#term-ordering) but to use some meaningful business logic to do comparison.
-Main purpose of this package is to provide extended versions of standard kernel functions like `==/2`, `!=/2`, `>/2`, `</2`, `>=/2`, `<=/2` which will rely on Comparable protocol implementation for given type.
+Main purpose of this package is to provide extended versions of standard kernel functions like `==/2`, `!=/2`, `>/2`, `</2`, `>=/2`, `<=/2` which will rely on Comparable protocol implementation for given pair of types.
 Protocol itself is very similar to [Ord](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Ord.html) type class in Haskell.

 [![Hex](https://raw.githubusercontent.com/tim2CF/static-asserts/master/build-passing.svg?sanitize=true)](https://hex.pm/packages/coingaming/comparable/)
 [![Documentation](https://raw.githubusercontent.com/tim2CF/static-asserts/master/documentation-passing.svg?sanitize=true)](https://coingaming.hexdocs.pm/comparable/)